Skip to main content

 SeasonalFestive

-Rich pastries traditionally filled with lotus seed paste and salted egg yolks, eaten during the Mid-Autumn Festival.
-They symbolize the full moon and are often given as gifts.
+Dense pastries usually filled with lotus seed paste and a salted egg yolk, eaten at the Mid-Autumn Festival.
+The round shape stands in for the full moon, and boxes of them are a common gift around the holiday.

 Contains: nutsContains: wheat